kylesonaty/NLogCassandra/readme.md

 # NLogCassandra #

 NLogCassandra is a NLog target that allows you log your messages to Cassandra using DataStax C# driver.
+You can get the [nuget package here](https://www.nuget.org/packages/NLogCassandra/).

 ## How to use ##